 In order to fully grasp and analyze the specificities of Videobrasil and its partners, I intend to expand the existing debate around the new configurations of film in the context of contemporary art using postcolonial analytical frameworks.
 Different approaches, like the decolonial shift or the localization of hybrid cultures, will be helpful to understand the aesthetic, social, and political negotiations at stake in dealing with moving image art around the globe today.

-Laura Teixeira is an art and film curator based in Frankfurt, having worked in institutions such as the Museum MMK für Moderne Kunst and the DFF – Deutsches Filminstitut & Filmmuseum, where she has been organizing the Lecture&Film series with Prof. Vinzenz Hediger since 2017.
-She also curates the film festival Días de Cine, focused on contemporary Latin-American cinema.
-She earned her bachelor’s degree in film studies at the Federal University of São Carlos in her home country of Brazil before following with a master’s degree in Médiation Culturelle in the University of Liège, Belgium.
-Already in Germany, she followed a second master’s program in curatorial studies at Städelschule and Goethe University before joining the Graduiertenkolleg “Configurations of Film” as a PhD candidate in July 2020.
+Laura Teixeira is an art and film curator based in Frankfurt, having worked in institutions such as the Museum MMK für Moderne Kunst and the DFF – Deutsches Filminstitut & Filmmuseum.
+At the DFF she organized the Lecture&Film series with Prof. Vinzenz Hediger from 2017 to 2020 and currently curates the film festival Días de Cine, focused on contemporary Latin-American cinema.
+She earned her bachelor’s degree in Film Studies at the Federal University of São Carlos in her home country of Brazil before following with a master’s degree in Médiation Culturelle in the University of Liège, Belgium.
+Already in Germany, she followed a second master’s program in Curatorial Studies at Städelschule and Goethe University before joining the Graduiertenkolleg “Configurations of Film.”